iTwin/presentation/packages/core-interop/README.md

 ### `createMetadataProvider`

-Maps an instance of `itwinjs-core` [SchemaContext](https://www.itwinjs.org/reference/ecschema-metadata/context/schemacontext/) class to an instance of `IMetadataProvider`, used in `@itwin/presentation-hierarchies` and `@itwin/unified-selection` packages.
+Maps an instance of `itwinjs-core` [SchemaContext](https://www.itwinjs.org/reference/ecschema-metadata/context/schemacontext/) class to an instance of `IECMetadataProvider`, used in `@itwin/presentation-hierarchies` and `@itwin/unified-selection` packages.

 Example: